spypaul/MQSim_CXL/README.md

 * Adjust **Cache_placement** if needed, but the default value for most of the experiment should be 16.
 * Adjust **<Cache_policy>** to desired policy in config.txt if needed.
 * Adjust **<Prefetcher>** to desired algorithms in config.txt if needed.
-* For the evaluation on virtual vs physical traces, please utilize two version of *.trace files provided in [here]().
+* For the evaluation on virtual vs physical traces, please utilize two version of *.trace files provided in [here](https://doi.org/10.5281/zenodo.7916219) on Zenodo.
-* For the evaluation on BERT with Hints, please utilize the bert_hint.trace provided in [here]().
+* For the evaluation on BERT with Hints, please utilize the bert_hint.trace provided in [here](https://doi.org/10.5281/zenodo.7916219) on Zenodo.

 *Note that the trace files and generated output files for real-world workloads can be large (10s of GB).
 Please be sure that the running environment has enough disk space for the files.